Metropolitanate of Montenegro and the Littoral: Metropolitanate of Cetinje under the Petrović-Njegoš

 Entire territory of the Metropolitanate was severely affected during the Morean War, and in 1692 the old Cetinje Monastery was devastated.
 In 1697, new metropolitan Danilo Petrović-Njegoš was elected, as first among several hierarchs from the Petrović-Njegoš family, who would hold the same office in succession up to 1851.
-Metropolitan Danilo (1697-1735) was greatly respected, not only as a spiritual leader, but also as leader of the people.
+Metropolitan Danilo (1697–1735) was greatly respected, not only as a spiritual leader, but also as leader of the people.
 He combined in his hands both spiritual and secular power, thus establishing a form of "hierocracy".
 He became the first Prince-Bishop of the Old Montenegro, and continued to oppose the Ottoman Empire, while maintaining traditional ties with the Venetian Republic.
 He also established direct ties with the Russian Empire, seeking and receiving financial aid and political protection.

 His successors continued the same policy.
-Metropolitans Sava II Petrović-Njegoš (1735–1750, 1766-1781) and Vasilije Petrović-Njegoš (1750-1766) had to balance between Ottomans, Venetians, and Russians.
+Metropolitans Sava II Petrović-Njegoš (1735–1750, 1766–1781) and Vasilije Petrović-Njegoš (1750–1766) had to balance between Ottomans, Venetians, and Russians.
 During that time, metropolitans of Cetinje continued to be ordained by the Serbian Patriarchs of Peć (until 1766), and later by the Serbian Metropolitans of Karlovci in Habsburg monarchy (until 1830).
 After brief tenure of Arsenije Plamenac (1781–1784), several new policies were introduced by Metropolitan Petar I Petrović-Njegoš (1784–1830), who initiated the unification process between the Old Montenegro and the region of Brda.
-The same process was completed by his successor Petar II Petrović-Njegoš (1830–1851), who received consecration from the Russian Holy Synod in 1833, establishing a practice that lasted until 1885.
+The same process was completed by his successor Petar II Petrović-Njegoš (1830–1851), who received consecration from the Most Holy Synod of the Russian Orthodox Church in 1833, establishing a practice that lasted until 1885.
 As a reformer of state administration, Petar II made preparations for separation of spiritual and secular power, and upon his death such separation was implemented.
 His successors became: Prince Danilo Petrović-Njegoš as a secular ruler, and metropolitan Nikanor Ivanović as a spiritual leader, new metropolitan of Montenegro.